quanteda/tutorials.quanteda.io/content/introduction/install.en.markdown

 ## Extra packages

-This tutorials do not cover syntactical analysis, but you should install **spacyr** to perfrom part-of-speech tagging, entity recognition, and dependency parsing.
+This tutorials do not cover syntactical analysis, but you should install **spacyr** to  part-of-speech tagging, entity recognition, and dependency parsing.
 It provides interface to the spaCy library and works well with **quanteda**.
 Note that you need to have Python installed to use the **spacyr** package.
 See the [package description](https://github.com/quanteda/spacyr/blob/master/README.md) for more information.

 ```r